jesse-wei/jessewei.dev-PaperMod/content/posts/setup_site/index.md

 I disabled [highlight.js](https://highlightjs.org) (default) and enabled Hugo Chroma following the [steps in PaperMod documentation](https://adityatelange.github.io/hugo-PaperMod/posts/papermod/papermod-faq/#using-hugos-syntax-highlighter-chroma).
 This required a few changes in `config.yml` and `assets/css/extended/*.css`.

-I want to point out that I disabled line numbers by default for readability.
+I disabled line numbers by default for readability.
 Most code blocks you've seen so far have not had line numbers.

 However, you can enable line numbers for a specific code block, as shown in [baseof](#baseof), by adding `{lineNos=true}` to the code block. [^7]